DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-18-scooters-are-back-dart-hires-100-security-officers-weekend-transit-more-popular-post-pandemic.md

 ![Screenshot of Superpedestrian boundaries map.](https://ucarecdn.com/e09a3c54-3975-48be-8713-feaa69611f7f/-/crop/1080x909/0,526/-/preview/ "Superpedestrian is only available and operable in Central Dallas.")

 You can read the [rules and history of the Dockless Vehicle Program](https://dallascityhall.com/departments/transportation/Pages/dockless-vehicle-program.aspx) on the City of Dallas website.
-There you can also find [FAQ from the media](https://dallascityhall.com/departments/transportation/DCH%20Documents/Dockless%20Vehicles/Dockless-Relaunch-FAQ_05242023.pdf) answered by the city.
+You can also find [FAQs from the media](https://dallascityhall.com/departments/transportation/DCH%20Documents/Dockless%20Vehicles/Dockless-Relaunch-FAQ_05242023.pdf) answered by the city.

 ## Riding Restrictions